Pancreatic cancer risk factors

 Cirrhosis of the liver

 Cirrhosis is a scarring of the liver.
-It develops in people with liver damage from things like hepatitis and alcohol use.
+It develops in people with liver damage from things like hepatitis and heavy alcohol use.
 People with cirrhosis seem to have an increased risk of pancreatic cancer.

-Some studies linked pancreatic cancer and diets high in fat, or those that include a lot of red meat, pork, and processed meat (such as sausage and bacon).
-Others have found that diets high in fruits and vegetables.
-But not all studies have found such links, and the exact role of diet in relation to pancreatic cancer is still being studied.
+Some studies have linked pancreatic cancer to diets that are high in red and processed meats (such as sausage and bacon) and low in fruits and vegetables.
+But not all studies have found such links, and this is still being studied.

 Some older studies have suggested that drinking coffee might increase the risk of pancreatic cancer, but more recent studies have not confirmed this.

-Last Medical Review: 01/28/2013
+Last Medical Review: 03/14/2016

-Last Revised: 01/28/2013
+Last Revised: 04/05/2016